-Baggage comes in all shapes and sizes – it can be excess weight, low self-esteem, dysfunctional relationships, depression, anxiety – the options are endless.
+Mental baggage comes in all shapes and sizes – it can be in relation to excess weight, low self-esteem, dysfunctional relationships, depression, anxiety – the options are endless.
 We all think we should have life sorted by the time we get to 60, but in reality, this is seldom the case.

 Life happens – and keeps on happening relentlessly!
 We finally emerge at 60 or 70, sometimes a bit battered and bruised and wondering where all the years went but with a somewhat uneasy sense that all is possibly not well with our world.

 Women are particularly guilty of spending the majority of their time making sure that everyone else’s needs are met before they collapse in a weary heap without giving any thought to their own unmet needs, vanishing aspirations or resolutions of past trauma.

 It is well-established knowledge that the majority of our beliefs are embedded in our subconscious in early childhood.
 When these beliefs are shaped by adverse childhood events – perceived or real (the mind can’t tell the difference) – the outcomes can be devastating.

 Our thoughts shape our beliefs and then our beliefs shape us.
 Adverse childhood events range from the apparently minor incidents of sibling rivalry to divorce and imagined or real neglect to domestic violence, physical or sexual abuse and even conflict in the environment outside the home.

 Research shows that adverse events can predispose us to contract serious illnesses in later life and even lead to an early death.
 There is a distinct correlation.

 So now that you have the time to take stock, make sure that you don’t ignore your baggage any longer.
 It really doesn’t make any sense to keep hauling it around so that it can blight your later years as well.